Turn off non-essential lights at night from 11 pm - 6 am during critical migration periods.

 Lights Out Texas is a campaign of education, awareness, and action that focuses on turning out lights at night during the spring and fall migrations to help protect the billions of migratory birds that fly over Texas annually.
 We encourage everyone to turn off non-essential lights at night from 11 pm - 6 am during the fall migration period, and where conflicts apply, prioritize lights out during the critical peak migration periods.

-Audubon Texas leads Lights Out Texas efforts across the state in collaboration with Cornell University, our state chapters, and all of the organizations listed below.
+Audubon Texas leads Lights Out Texas efforts across the state in collaboration with Cornell Lab of Ornithology, our state chapters, and all of the organizations listed below.
 Texas A&M University (Biodiversity Research and Teaching Collections) and Texas Parks and Wildlife Department (Texas Nature Trackers) provide centralized leadership for volunteer research efforts.

 Lights Out Texas Goals